 “For over a century, ERCO has stood as an industry leader in the manufacturing of salt-based electrolysis products.
 Since 1957, our North Vancouver location has served customers in BC and internationally through the Port of Vancouver.
 This strategic agreement with HTEC greatly improves our energy efficiency and facilitates the capture of an existing hydrogen stream supporting our commitment to sustainability,” says Ed Bechberger, ERCO’s President & CEO.

 The land transaction is subject to customary commercial closing conditions and is anticipated to close in March 2023.
-The proposed clean hydrogen plant is targeted to be operational by year-end 2025.
+The proposed clean hydrogen plant is targeted to be operational by early 2026.
 This project will be one of several hydrogen facilities that HTEC is building in BC to provide fuel for the growing network of hydrogen fueling stations.
 The company’s first hydrogen production facility is expected to begin operations by year-end 2023.

 HTEC works across the clean hydrogen value chain, developing, integrating and operating clean hydrogen energy solutions in strategic North American markets to enable the transportation sector’s transition to a low-carbon future.
 The company designs, builds, owns and operates hydrogen fuel production, infrastructure and supply solutions to support the deployment of hydrogen electric light-medium- and heavy-duty transportation.